-I love pumpkin.
-Even when it’s not official pumpkin spice season, it has a place in my kitchen.
-I cut this recipe for pumpkin bars out of some magazine many, many years ago and I use it all year round.
+I cut this easy pumpkin spice bar recipe out of a long-forgotten magazine many, many years ago and I use it all year-round.

-If you make your own pumpkin puree like I do, it’s easy to keep some in the freezer for baking.
+- Start by combining eggs with pumpkin puree.
+I prefer to use puree made from fresh pumpkin (it’s easy – here’s how), but if that’s more work than you have time to tackle, you can certainly use canned pumpkin.
+Tip: If you make your own pumpkin puree like I do, it’s easy to keep some in the freezer for baking.
 Just thaw it out and use it just like you would canned pumpkin.

-- 4 eggs
+- 4 large eggs

 - 2 cups pumpkin puree (DIY or canned)

-- 1-1/2 cups organic sugar
+- 1-1/2 cups granulated organic cane sugar

-- 2 teaspoons baking powder
+- 2 tsp. baking powder

-- 1 teaspoon baking soda
+- 1 tsp. baking soda

-- 2 teaspoons ground cinnamon
+- 2 tsp. cinnamon

-- 1/4 teaspoon salt
+- 1/4 tsp. sea salt

-- 1/2 cup raisins
+- 1/2 cup organic raisins

 - Beat eggs and pumpkin puree together in a large mixing bowl or in the bowl of your stand mixer.